-- What is the role of the pastor from a Biblical and theological perspective?
+- What is the role of the pastor from a biblical and theological perspective?

-- Explain how the Christian life of accountability is shown in relational integrity, leadership integrity, and financial integrity, toward God, church leaders and in other relationships
+- Explain how the Christian life of accountability is shown in relational integrity, leadership integrity, and financial integrity, toward God, church leaders and in other relationships.

-- List and explain top ten character traits a pastor should have as it relates to pastoral ministry.
+- List and explain the top ten character traits a pastor should have as it relates to pastoral ministry.